 -saving the ocean one bikini at a time

 Made from ECONYL® 100% regenerated nylon yarn, our fabric has a long and fascinating story before it even reaches our workspace in Melbourne.
 The ECONYL® process starts with rescuing waste, like fishing nets, fabric scraps, carpet flooring and industrial plastic from landfills and oceans all over the world.
 That waste is then sorted and cleaned to recover all of the nylon possible.
 Through a radical regeneration and purification process, the nylon waste is recycled right back to its original quality -a process that is far less environmentally harmful that the production of “virgin” nylon.

 That nylon fibre is then knit into our soft swim fabric in a mill in Italy, before it reaches our supplier in QLD.
-Our Aussie pinter digitally prints our fabric using water-based, non-toxic inks, no inks are discarded down drains and no washing is required after printing.
-They recycle all their discarded paper and they all fabric rolls despatched across the country are wrapped in recycled plastic
+Our Aussie printer digitally prints our fabric using water-based, non-toxic inks, no inks are discarded down drains and no washing is required after printing.
+They recycle all their discarded paper and all their fabric rolls despatched across the country are wrapped in recycled plastic.

 The fabrics we use are man made, no animals are harmed to produce them, in fact, as ECONYL® is made from plastic waste dredged from the sea, the marine-life are actually benefiting from our fabric being made!